leonzheng2/butterfly/README.md

-# Fast learning of fast transforms, with guarantees
+# Code for reproducible research - Fast learning of fast transforms, with guarantees

 Code to reproduce experiments in "Fast learning of fast transforms, with guarantees" (Quoc-Tung Le, Léon Zheng, Elisa Riccietti, Rémi Gribonval).
 Article is available at: https://hal.archives-ouvertes.fr/hal-03438881/.
 In the interest of reproducible research, this is exactly the version of the code used to generate the figures in the article, which has also been archived at: https://hal.inria.fr/hal-03552956.